burkeholland/deno-first-look/lessons/what-is/dependencies.md

 Believe it or not, one of the things that Brian regrets is the `package.json` file.
 I find this to be a nitpick, but he feels like it's a lot of boilerplate and for what?
 He's got a point there.

-Create a new folder and in that folder, execute the following command...
+In the "exercise" folder, execute the following command...

 ```javascript
 npm init